abel1502/mipt-kp-master/NOTES.md

   useful to optimize some of the incremental backups.
 There's also ETag matching
 - Blobs retain some information about being copied via Azure's inbuilt means.
   This may be useful for incremental backups.
+- Container-wide snapshots aren't provided by Azure.
+We have to resort to making snapshots of individual blobs.
+The problems with this are:
+  - If someone updates one of the blobs while we're in the process of creating the online snapshot, we cannot attribute a single timestamp to it.
+We may either ignore this issue or retry in such cases.
+  - If someone deletes a blob after we've made an online snapshot but before we're done downloading everything, the blob's snapshots are automatically deleted alongside the original.
+We may, in theory, lock blobs for the duration of the backup, or we may also simply ignore this edge case, since a blob which was immediately deleted afterwards probably wasn't a valuable addition to the backup in the first place.
+Note that snapshots cannot be locked (leased).

 # TODO